cocos/cocos-docs/en/scripting/asset-bundle.md

 For more information about releasing resources, see [Release of Resources](../asset-manager/release-manager.md) documentation.

-## Destroy the Asset Bundle
+## Remove the Asset Bundle

 After the Asset Bundle is loaded, it will remain in the entire gameplay, unless you manually remove it from the game.
-When an unneeded Asset Bundle is manually removed, the cache for that Asset Bundle is also removed.
+When an unneeded Asset Bundle is manually removed, the cache for the bundle is also removed.
 If you need to use it again, you must reload it again.

 ```js
 cc.assetManager.removeBundle(bundle);
 ```

-**Note**: When you destroy an Asset Bundle, the resources already loaded in that Asset Bundle are not released.
+**Note**: When you destroy an Asset Bundle, the resources already loaded in the bundle are not released.
 If you need to release it, use the Asset Bundle's `release` / `releaseAll` method first.

 ```js
 let bundle = cc.assetManager.getBundle('bundle1');